 Secondary school faculty who are approved and teach dual credit courses will be compensated by the secondary school.

 The primary instructor is expected to teach the course from start to finish.
 The college’s Chief Academic Officer must approve long-term substitutes for transcribed dual credit courses.

+Failure to meet the college’s expectations, course requirements, or other areas/expectations as outlined by the college may result in the instructor being asked not to return to teach dual credit courses for future terms.

 Academic Policies